benrucker/PySaberDecoder/README.md

 # PySaberDecoder

-A Score Saber replay decoder written in Python.
+A ScoreSaber replay decoder written in Python.

-⚠ very WIP! ⚠

-### Planned features

-- Full decode support for Score Saber replay files
-- CSV & JSON support
-- Super easy usage & configuration

 ## Usage